aayushgarg635-max/PYTHON-COMPLETE-COURSE/README.md

 This repository is a record of my Python learning journey.
 Each chapter's concepts and practice sets will be added separately.

 PERSONAL DETAILS:
-- B.Tech IT student at GGSIPU
+- B.Tech IT student at GGSIPU(ADGIPS)
 (1ST YEAR)
 ## 📁 Structure
 - Chapter-01 - Basics, pip, modules